Combining your Gumloop flows with webhook triggers allows you to build APIs visually with no code!

 ]

-The main caveat to using this method is that because the inputs are passed in the URL, they are subject to URL length limitations.
+Important limitation: Because inputs are passed in the URL, they are subject to URL length limitations.
 Maximum URL length limits vary by browser, but are typically around 2000 characters.
-If your inputs are longer than this, you will need to use the POST request method.
+If your inputs are longer than this, you must use the POST request method.

-When using either method to trigger a flow, any provided headers will also be passed along as inputs to the flow.
+When using any of the above methods to trigger a flow, any provided headers will also be passed along as inputs to the flow.
 If you have an Input node with the same name as a header, it will be provided the header value as input.

 curl -X POST \